 Case Study

-The space beneath the Thomson-East Coast Highway, which opened in the 1970s, once housed a hawker centre.
+The space beneath the elevated Wayang Satu (Whitley) flyover, which opened in the 1970s, once housed a hawker centre.
 Its unique location and dining experience created cherished memories for many locals.
 This example demonstrates the practicality and cultural integration of such spaces into the urban fabric.

 While the hawker centre has since been demolished and awaits redevelopment, the concept of multifunctional spaces is not new.
 For instance, repurposing underpasses for dining requires adherence to Singapore’s strict Hawker Centre Guidelines for food hygiene and environmental comfort.
 Additionally, factors such as parking, pedestrian access, and noise management must be evaluated to ensure these spaces are practical and enjoyable.
-Addressing such considerations often presents significant challenges for urban planners.
+Addressing such considerations often presents significant challenges for urban planners, architects and designers.

 Key Challenges and Considerations